isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2731.md

 ---
-title: OOM_Ecommerce_Solution - Value Plan
+title: BricsCAD A.I Design Technologies - BricsCAD Ultimate + Communicator for BricsCAD Perpetual Single User License
 permalink: /productivity-solutions-grant/solutionrepo/solution2731
 ---

 ### Description

-OOm is a digital performance marketing agency founded in 2006, with high competency in performance marketing to drive results for SMEs using Google and Facebook.
-OOm has since expanded to the Philippines, China and Hong Kong to accommodate the growing local and regional demands in digital marketing.
-SMEs can tap on OOm's Ecommerce Solution to set up a new ecommerce website and leverage on OOm's expertise in digital marketing to drive results for their business after the website is set up.
+BricsCAD is a computer-aided design (CAD) system that is bringing new levels of performance and technical innovation to the industry-standard DWG format.
+The development team at Bricsys is incorporating A.I. / machine learning (ML) algorithms into BricsCAD, to help improve 3D BIM and MCAD workflows for AEC and Manufacturing Industries.
+BricsCAD is Part of "Hexagon PPM" and a founding member of the Open Design Alliance.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/OOM_Ecommerce_20200761_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/ACA_Pacific_20210038_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria